christophernhill/mitrc/index.md

 ### About this page

 This page is maintained in github.
-If you have something you want to add/change, please feel free to submit a PR.
+If you have something you want to add/change, please don't be shy and feel super free to submit a PR.